Savute Safari Lodge offers good value along with a very enjoyable safari experience in the Savute area! Cultural experiences are available too.

 The lodge offers both safari and cultural activities:

 Expertly guided game drives– Chobe National Park’s Savute region, also known as the Savute Marsh, is famous for its wealth of wildlife!
-The belief is that the tectonic plate movements cause the channel to flood and then dry up, however, there are also theories that it is primarily dependent on the rainfall in the Angolan highlands which also feed the Okavango Delta.
-As we write this, the channel is not flowing but do check with your safari specialist to see if it is flowing again.
+The belief is that tectonic plate movements cause the channel to flood and then dry up.
+However, there are also theories that water levels depend primarily on the rainfall in the Angolan highlands, which also feeds the Okavango Delta.
+As we write this, the channel is not flowing, but do check with your safari specialist to find out whether it’s flowing again.
 The area around the marsh is made up of wide savanna and dense mopane woodland, attracting a great range of predators and herbivores.
 Drives from the lodge focus on sightings of four of the Big Five – lion, leopard, elephant, buffalo – as well as cheetah, hyena, wild dog, giraffe, wildebeest, zebra, and antelopes.
 And if you visit during November–December or February–April, you can look out for the annual zebra migration, as hundreds of zebras move in from other parts of North Botswana.
 It’s a spectacular sight!
 Birding is great too, as the Savute is home to over 450 bird species, among them kori bustard, secretary bird, and red-billed francolin.